ahtesham-husain/ab-aks-demo/README.md

 - Set context for AKS cluster
 - deploy apps to AKS Cluster

+# YAML files:
+  The k8s objects defined in YAML files are used to deploy the app into a Kubernetes cluster

 - Dockerfile :  used to build the app.
 Then runs the app inside a docker container.